softwaregroup-bg/ut-run/microservices.md

 ## Logical structure

-Following a common logical structure, allows combining the `microservice modules`, `microservice partials` and `microservie handlers` in a flexible way, so that different microservices may be created, depending on the need.
+Following a common logical structure, allows combining the `microservice modules`, `microservice layers` and `microservie handlers` in a flexible way, so that different microservices may be created, depending on the need.
 When combining these elements an important aspect is being able to provide configuration and customization for each element, starting from